mbauer575/Capstone-CS044/readme.md

 # Capstone Project CS044: Count How Many Out There
 ## Description

-This project is an object detection program that uses a YOLO model to detect parking spaces and cars.
-The program uses this detection to determine how many parking spots are available and how many are full
+This project is a real-time object detection system that leverages YOLO (You Only Look Once) models to identify cars and parking spaces using a Raspberry Pi 5 equipped with a HAILO AI accelerator.
+The system analyzes camera input to determine the number of available and occupied parking spots, making it ideal for smart parking applications.

+It uses pre-trained YOLO models (no training required), draws visual bounding boxes using OpenCV, and captures live video via the PiCamera module.
+The HAILO device provides hardware acceleration to ensure efficient inference directly on the edge — no cloud connection needed.
 <img width="1223" alt="cars" src="https://github.com/user-attachments/assets/089c1775-0b50-465d-8b43-73024a087957" />